TheNetAdmin/NVLeak/docs/reproduce/CovertChannel.md

 $ ./scripts/nvleak/covert.sh debug_single

 # If the above single test works fine, run the following line to run the full experiment
+$ vim ./scripts/nvleak/covert.sh # (Strongly recommended) edit the SlackURL and remove the `export no_slack=y` to set up Slack notification
 $ ./scripts/nvleak/covert.sh all
 ```

+The full set of experiment takes ~8hours to run, so we strongly suggest you to enable the Slack notification to track the experiment progress.

 Troubleshooting: